Sooraj-Rao/imgfy-image-processing-app/README.md

-ImgCompressor - A Super fast Image Compressor App
+Imgfy - A Super fast Image Compressor and Image Converter App